objecthub/swift-clformat/README.md

 ```

 Directive `~A` may be given parameters to influence the formatted output.
 The first
-parameter defines the minimal length.
-If the length of the textual representation of the
+parameter of `~A`-directives defines the minimal length.
+If the length of the textual
-next argument is smaller than the minimal length, padding characters are inserted:
+representation of the next argument is smaller than the minimal length, padding characters
+are inserted:

 ```swift
 clformat("|Name: ~10A|Location: ~13A|", args: "Smith", "New York")